Dillon baronets: Dillon baronets, of Lismullen (1801)

-In 1958 Debrett's Peerage listed Michael Dillon, one of the first transgender men to have medical and legal gender reassignment from female to male, as heir to his brother's baronetcy, while Burke's Peerage mentioned only a sister, Laura Maude.
-The editor of Debrett's told Time magazine that Dillon was unquestionably next in line for the baronetcy: "I have always been of the opinion that a person has all rights and privileges of the sex that is, at a given moment, recognized."
+Michael Dillon, the brother of Sir Robert Dillon, was assigned as female at birth in 1915.
+However, during 1944–1949, Michael Dillon became one of the first transgender men to undergo a successful legal and medical gender reassignment from female to male, including genital surgery and hormone therapy.
+In 1958, Debrett's Peerage thus listed Michael as heir to his brother's baronetcy, while Burke's Peerage continued to list Michael as a sister, using the name and gender from the original pre-1944 birth certificate.
+The editor of Debrett's told Time magazine that Michael Dillon was unquestionably next in line for the baronetcy, saying: "I have always been of the opinion that a person has all rights and privileges of the sex that is, at a given moment, recognized."
+Since Michael died before Robert, his candidacy to inherit the baronetcy ultimately became moot.